ad-freiburg/ad-blog/content/post/project-public-transit-map-matching-with-graphHopper.md

 ### <a id="al"></a> Percentage of length of unmatched hop segments \\(A_L\\)
 $$A_L = \frac{\text{length of unmatched segments}}{\text{length ground truth}}$$

+## <a id="ghmm-baseline"></a> GraphHopper Map Matching base line
+The GraphHopper Map Matching (*GHMM*) library is a one to one implementation of [Hidden Markov Map Matching Through Noise and Sparseness](https://www.ismll.uni-hildesheim.de/lehre/semSpatial-10s/script/6.pdf).

+To be used as a base line we removed the filtering of close observations described in chapter 4.1 as this removes consecutive stations that are to close to one another.
+To compare the speed with *TransitRouter* we made the implementation thread safe to allow parallel execution.

+The differences to TransitRouter are:
+- uses orientationless candidates
+- no support for turn restrictions and turn costs
+- no support for inter hop turn restrictions

 ## <a id="eval-st"></a> Stuttgart